Polidea/RxBluetoothKit/README.md

 #### Waiting for proper BluetoothState
 In a following scenario: just after app launch, you want to perform scans.
 But, there are some problems with this approach - in order to perform work with bluetooth, you're manager should be in **.PoweredOn** state.
 Specially for this case, our library provides you with another observable, that you should use for monitoring state.
 ```
-/* After subscribe, this observable will immediately emit next event with current value of BluetoothManager state, and later will fire every time state changes
-*/
 let monitorState = manager.monitorState()
 ```
+After subscribe, this observable will immediately emit next event with current value of BluetoothManager state, and later will fire every time state changes.
 You could easily chain it with operation you want to perform after changing to proper state.
 Let's see how it looks with scanning:
 ```
-/*Firstly, filter .PoweredOn from states stream.
-Like above, we want to apply timeout policy to state changes.
-Also, we use **take** to be sure, that after getting .PoweredOn state, nothing else ever will be emitted by the observable.
-*/
 manager.monitorState()
 .filter { $0 == .PoweredOn }
 .timeout(3.0, scheduler)